mozgit/bo_research/README.md

 ## Installation

-To get started with this repository, follow these steps:
+To get started with this repository, you will need `python 3.11`.
+Once you have it, follow these steps:

 1. **Clone the repository:**